-It’s been a tough time for the travel industry of late.
-Since April there’s been two high profile data breaches announced from Delta Airlines, and most recently, British Airways.
+It’s been a tough time for the travel industry as of late.
+Since April last year there’s been a string of high-profile data breaches announced, these include Delta Airlines, British Airways and Marriott Hotels.
 So, how can the industry respond to minimise the risk of a breach?
 To answer this, let’s look at what we know from these data breaches in more detail.

 In April 2018, news broke about the Delta Airlines data breach through its online chat services.
 This included customer payment information.
 Shortly afterwards, British Airways announced a data breach of its app and web services which included credit card details.
 What this shows is that it’s not just the storage of sensitive information that is subject to cyber-attacks, it’s also the payment process.
 Recently, the records of 500 million customers of the hotel group, Marriott International, were also involved in a data breach.
 The hotel chain said the guest reservation database of its Starwood division had been compromised.